awslabs/fhir-works-on-aws-deployment/source/INSTALL.md

 The Kibana server allows you to explore data inside your Elasticsearch instance through a web UI.
 This server is automatically created if 'stage' is set to `dev`.

 Accessing the Kibana server requires you to set up a Cognito user.
 The installation script can help you set up a Cognito user, or you can do it manually through the AWS Cognito Console.
+Please ensure your Kibana Cognito user has an associated email address.

 The installation script will print the URL to the Kibana server after setup completes.
 Navigate to this URL and enter your login credentials to access the Kibana server.

-If you lose this URL, it can be found in the `INFO_OUTPUT.yml` file under the "ElasticsearchDomainKibanaEndpoint" entry.
+If you lose this URL, it can be found in the `Info_Output.log` file under the "ElasticsearchDomainKibanaEndpoint" entry.

 ##### Accessing Elasticsearch Kibana server